mvolkmann/blog/src/migrating-from-react-to-htmx.md

 <a href="https://mvolkmann.github.io/blog/topics/#/blog/next-js/"
 target="_blank">Next.js blog page</a>.

+## Sample App

-Let's implement a web app using Next.js and then implement the same app using htmx to see how they differ.
+Let's implement a web app using Next.js and then implement the same app using SvelteKit and htmx to see how they differ.

 The app manages a collection of dogs.
 Users can add new dogs.